HampusMauritzon/1337_homepage_downloader/README.md

-# 1337_homepage_downloader
+# 1337 Homepage Downloader
-An application for downloading homepages
+An application for downloading homepages.
+Developed as part of the tretton37 code assignment.

+## Running the application
+`TODO`

+## Design
+`TODO`